dodokek/BinaryTranslator/README.md

 ## Performance test
 Using <a href="https://githrsiub.com/dodokek/ProgrammingLanguage">my assembly work implementation</a> I wrote program, wich finds factorial.

-I executed it with my CPU work implementation on C. After that I executed it using JIT translation.
+I executed it with my CPU work implementation on C. After that I executed *.elf* file.

 Let's see the improvement in speed: